 It might be funny to watch Dark Helmet mutter something in Russian or have Cary Grant utter sweet pillow talk in German, but focus!
 You’re learning the language through these giggles!
 I promise that you are!

 Read a Book in the New Language

-When you’re really up for a challenge, pick up a book written in the foreign language you’re learning and start reading it.
+When you’re up for a challenge, please pick up a book written in the foreign language you’re learning and start reading it.
 You’ll probably want a dictionary alongside the book you’re reading to figure out words and pronunciations as you work to understand what is happening.

 When you can comprehend the slang somewhat, you’ll be a more effective communicator, which will help you on your upcoming trip!